conix-security/TAPIRE/README.md

 # WARNING:

 This tool saves objects through serialization using the python pickle module.
 This is unsafe as it can cause code execution.
 A POC called exploit.py generates such a file (which runs ls and also opens a reverse shell to 127.0.0.1 3333).
-I wanted to allow a Reverse engineer to be able to save his work.
-This means do not load any project you have received from an untrusted source, ever!
+As you would not run an untrusted executable on a windows machine, do not load any  TAPIRE project you have received from an untrusted source, ever!
 Only open TAPIRE projects from trusted sources.
 This is not really a vulnerability as the attack scenario is about the same as getting a user to run an untrusted PE on his computer.
 Nevertheless, users should be warned.
 I am thinking on a way to mitigate this, but have not implemented one yet.
 Suggestions are welcome.

 # TAPIRE: Tool for Assisting Protocol Inference and Reverse Engineering